bazhdarrzgar/30_Days_Of_Python/09_Day_Conditionals/09_conditionals.md

 ## Conditionals

-By default, statements in Python script are executed sequentially from top to bottom.
-If the processing logic require so, the sequential flow of execution can be altered in two way:
+**By default**, statements in Python script are **executed sequentially from top to bottom**.

-- Conditional execution: a block of one or more statements will be executed if a certain expression is true
-- Repetitive execution: a block of one or more statements will be repetitively executed as long as a certain expression is true.
-In this section, we will cover _if_, _else_, _elif_ statements.
-The comparison and logical operators we learned in previous sections will be useful here.

 ### If Condition

-In python and other programming languages the key word _if_ is used to check if a condition is true and to execute the block code.
+In python and other programming languages the key word **_if_** is used to check if a condition is true and to execute the block code.
 Remember the indentation after the colon.

 ```py
 # syntax